2001aya2001alaa/White-Cheese-Sales-Analysis/README.md

 # White-Cheese-Sales-Analysis

-In this project, I conducted a comprehensive analysis of a large dataset consisting of over 983,000 records related to sales across various regions, channels, brands, and products.
-The dataset included complex metrics such as Raw Sales Volume, Extrapolated Sales Volume, and XFactor, which represented the number of similar stores in the market universe.
+In this project, I comprehensively analyzed a large dataset consisting of over 983,000 records related to sales across various regions, channels, brands, and products.
+The dataset included complex metrics such as Raw Sales Volume, Extrapolated Sales Volume, and XFactor, representing similar stores in the market universe.

 ### Key achievements of this project included: